Whisky War: Conflict

 In 1984, Canadian soldiers visited the island and planted a Canadian flag, also leaving a bottle of Canadian whisky.
-The Danish Minister of Greenland Affairs came to the island himself later the same year with the Danish flag, a bottle of snaps, and a letter stating "Welcome to the Danish Island" (Velkommen til den danske ø).
+The Danish Minister of Greenland Affairs came to the island himself later the same year with the Danish flag, a bottle of schnapps, and a letter stating "Welcome to the Danish Island" (Velkommen til den danske ø).
 The two countries proceeded to take turns planting their flags on the island and exchanging alcoholic beverages.
-In 2005 a Canadian man and an unknown source on the Danish side also posted advertisements on Google to "promote their claims".
+In 2005, a Canadian man and an unknown source on the Danish side also posted advertisements on Google to "promote their claims".

 The minor border dispute was often considered humorous between the two nations, with diplomats displaying good humour.
 Despite the serious official nature of the matter, the manner in which the conflict was prosecuted was light-hearted, demonstrated by the length of time taken to settle the dispute, if nothing else.
 The two nations are on friendly terms, and are also founding members of NATO.

 Peaceful resolution

 Canadian newspaper The Globe and Mail reported on June 10, 2022, that the Canadian and Danish governments had settled on a border across the island, dividing it between the Canadian territory of Nunavut and the Danish autonomous territory of Greenland.
-The resolution occurred during the Russian invasion of Ukraine, and was thus meant to create a symbolic example to other nations, implying to Russia that land disputes can be resolved peacefully.
+The resolution occurred during the Russian invasion of Ukraine, and was meant to create a symbolic example to other nations, implying to Russia that land disputes can be resolved peacefully.

 The resolution had the side effect of giving Canada and Denmark a land border with each other, meaning that both countries no longer border only one other country (the United States and Germany, respectively).

 The resolution was ratified by the Folketing on December 19, 2023, thereby ending the dispute from a Danish perspective.